 Tighter COVID-19 Restrictions Announced in Iceland

-Swimming pools and fitness centers will remain open and may, as before, admit 50 percent of the number of guests their licenses allow.
+Swimming pools and fitness centers may receive up to 50 percent of the number of guests their licenses permit (down from 75 percent).